akraino-edge-stack/icn/README.md

   container.
 * Network configuration such internal DHCP server, provisioning interfaces and IPMI LAN interfaces are deleted.
-* docker images built during the `make install` are deleted, such as all Ironic, baremetal operator, BPA operator and KUD images.
-* KUD will reset the bootstrap cluster - k8s cluster is torn down in the jump server and all the associated docker images are removed.
+* It will reset the bootstrap cluster - K8s cluster is torn down in the jump server and all the associated docker images are removed.
-* All software packages installed by `make install_all` are removed, such as Ironic, openstack utility tool, docker packages and basic prerequisite packages.
+* All software packages installed by `make jump_server` are removed, such as Ironic, openstack utility tool, docker packages and basic prerequisite packages.

 ## Virtual deployment
-The command `make vm_clean_all` uninstalls all the components for the virtual deployments.
+The command `vagrant destroy -f` uninstalls all the components for the virtual deployments.

 # Troubleshooting